 House Bill 106 – 2023 Legislation Session

 In the 2023 legislative session, House Bill 106 was enacted, raising the maximum pension benefit from 90% to 100% of the final average salary.
 The rationale behind this adjustment is to incentivize workers to prolong their careers.
+Funding for the Bill was not provided so it will reduce the Pension solvency.

 Summary:

-Under ERISA (Employee Retirement Income Security Act), the State also has fiduciary responsibilities.
+Under ERISA (Employee Retirement Income Security Act), the State of NM has fiduciary responsibilities.
 One of the fiduciary responsibilities is to not give preferential treatment to beneficiaries within a particular class of members or otherwise favor one class over the others.
-Effective trustees must balance the interests of all types of members, treating each class of members fairly.
-The problem is ERISA does not govern government pensions.
+Effective trustees must balance the interests of all member types, ensuring fair treatment for each class.
+However, ERISA does not govern government pensions.
+The State of New Mexico is not following ERISA rules.

 The changes to the Cost-of-Living Adjustment (COLA) are also legal under NM state law.
 In 2013, the NM State Supreme Court ruled that any future COLA to a retirement benefit is merely a year-to-year expectation that, until paid, does not create a property right under the State Constitution.
 Once paid, the COLA by statute becomes part of the retirement benefit and a property right subject to those constitutional protections.

 Not being happy with the changes to the pension, I have created this website showing the changes made to the pension which now resembles a Ponzi scheme.
 I have also created some cartoons making fun of the pension changes.
+Please share this on your social media platforms to enhance the website’s visibility in search engines, so others can learn about the changes to the pension plan.

 Feel free to leave comments about the pension changes or suggestions for improving the website.
 If you would like to contact me directly, the email address is zann@nmponzi.com.